ThomazPom/N-gram-Frequency-Finder/README.md

 # N-Gram Analyzer

-N-Gram Analyzer is a Python tool for finding the most frequent sequences of N words in a PDF file, using a French word dictionary to filter out invalid words.
+N-Gram Analyzer is a Python tool for finding the most frequent sequences of N words in a PDF file, using a word dictionary to filter out invalid words.
 The analysis can be customized by specifying the minimum word length to consider, the number of most frequent N-grams to display, and the size of the N-grams.

 ## Features